Generic selectors

 This section has the following sub-categories:

-• Observation Letters (interesting observations in clinical practice or in laboratory research),
+• Observation Letters (interesting observations in clinical practice, short reports of I or 2 unique cases or novel treatments)

 These should normally be no more than 750 words in length, may have up to 7 references and a maximum of three photographs + Tables.
 There are no sub-headings within the letter.
 No abstract is required.